jason-kerney/blog/_posts/2021/2021-06-25-transformitave-communications-v2.md

 ### Planning for Better Communications

 When delivering a message to a group of people, it is easy to forget the people the message is intended for.
 We can get wrapped up in the idea of the message, or even the act of delivering that message.
 We must ask if we are respecting the people who intended to receive the message?
-Is there some one from the intended group that can give us feedback on the approachability of the message, and to whether or not they received the correct message?
+Is there someone from the intended group that can give us feedback on the approachability of the message, and to whether they received the correct message?

 If we have tested the messaging on a focus group, have you incorporated what you learned?